Wing Left, 2004

 “Wing left” started as a simple line drawing after I had seen an exhibit on planes, however for me the beauty was in the markings within the wing, but I did want to “frame” them within a free form shape.
 I decided to leave the warp ends visible around the edges as a skeletal addition and to soften the hard edging of the shape.

 Lialia Kuchma’s Biography

-Born In Ukraine, raised in Chicago, Il.
-After so many years of weaving tapestries the commitment to tapestry remains solid especially since it seems that I have wandered through so many different medium before I was introduced to weaving.
-While I formally studied printmaking, calligraphy, stencil and gold leaf application, sculpture and photography, Ukrainian craft art forms, tapestry, a self-taught exploration, remains the main form of creative expression.
+Born in Ukraine, and raised in Chicago, IL.
+After so many years of weaving tapestries, my commitment to tapestry remains solid especially since it seems that I have wandered through so many different medium before I was introduced to weaving.
+While I formally studied printmaking, calligraphy, stencil and gold leaf application, sculpture, and photography, Ukrainian craft art forms, tapestry, a self-taught exploration, remains the main form of creative expression.